richardvlas/CarND-Behavioral-Cloning-Project/README.md

 ### Model Training
 Having the model architecture defined, the training step can be conducted.
 As mentioned in previous [section](????????  ????????) a Python generator will be used to load and preprocess image training data in batches which is much more memory-efficient than loading all image data in memory at once.

-First two generators one for training and one for validation step are saved as
+First two generators (one for training and one for validation) are saved as

 ```python
 train_generator      = generator(train_samples, fliped=True, all_cameras=True,